If you’re looking to rent a property, having a responsible and trustworthy landlord is undoubtedly at the top of your wish list.

-- Wherever possible urgent repairs to be dealt with within 3 working days.
+- Deal with urgent repairs within 3 working days (where possible)

-In addition to the code of practice, an Accredited Landlord signs and adheres to the scheme rules document (download here) as well as setting out what development standards a landlord must adhere to, it also advises the accredited landlord of how the NLA will deal with a complaint about them.
+To summarise, the Code of Practice and scheme rules lay out the standards a landlord abide by, it also advises the accredited landlord of how the NLA will deal with a complaint about them.

-For further information please see our full complaint process here: http://www.landlords.org.uk/about-us/complaints-process
+If you’d like further information, please see our full complaint process.

 Is your landlord a member of NLA?

-Our register of members will also show whether or not the landlord is accredited with the NLA.
+The register of members also allows you to see whether a landlord is accredited with the NLA.